Breaking Down the Commission Structure in Executive Recruitment: What to Expect

 The "Million Different Ways to Skin a Cat": Common Commission Structures

-There are "a million different ways to skin a cat" when it comes to recruitment commission structures.
+There are "a million different ways to skin a cat," as one recruiter shared, when it comes to recruitment commission structures.
 While models vary widely, most fall into one of the following categories.

 Base Salary Plus Commission